HelmyBlub/chatSim/tasks.md

 Tasks:
 - improve social
+    - dev steps:
+        - new need "needSocialBatteryExtroverts"
+        -
     - extroverts wants to talk to someone each day?
         - independant of happines
         - new need social.
 If social battery below 50%.
 Then start talkToSomebody